 - Historic interpretation of lots when a complex division was involved can be convoluted/complex

 - Try searching for a property by only using the DL and/or Block then scan the results

 - Some entries will not contain the legal description, as it was never originally entered for whatever reason

-- You can find a property's legal description from: historic fire insurance maps; the City's VanMap online application (double-click the lot for tax ID info that'll show this); VanMap also has a historic 1912 fire insurance map layer
+- You can find a property's legal description from: historic fire insurance maps; the City's VanMap online application; VanMap also has a historic 1912 fire insurance map layer

 - Shows what was going to be done